TheTrainingBoss/Sitefinity-Admins-Workshop/Backend Theme/readme.md

 ![](../media/image198.jpeg)

-To switch to the new theme, you need to login to Sitefinity CMS with Administrator privileges and:
+To switch to a new theme, you need to login to Sitefinity CMS with Administrator privileges and:

-1. Go to *Settings\>Advanced\>Appearance.*
+1. Go to *Settings\>Advanced\>Appearance.* click on **create new**

-In field *BackendTheme,* enter *Light*.
+In field *Name,* enter *Blue* and fill in the Namespace and AssemblyInfo of where the resource containing your new theme is coming from.
+You could also use the Path instead to point to a physical theme files in your App_Data folder.

 ![](../media/image200.jpeg)